puppetlabs/puppetdb/documentation/api/query/v4/catalogs.markdown

 will be used to return a subset of the information normally returned by this route.

-## `/pdb/ext/v1/historical-catalogs` (PE only)

-This will return a JSON array containing the all the stored catalogs for each node in your infrastructure, not just the most recent.
-By default this will include the most recent 14 days worth of catalogs for each node.

-**Note on querying resources and edges**

-The `historical-catalogs` endpoint does not support querying on the value of `resources` or `edges`.

 ### URL Parameters / Query Operators / Query Fields / Response Format

 This route is an extension of the `/pdb/query/v4/catalogs` endpoint.
 It uses the